mangojuicejs/mangojuice/README.md

 **`const View = ({ model, shared })`** now also have a `shared` field in the props which is just a model of a shared block.

 ### App depends on Shared (and how to disable it)
-It is important to notice that every view from app's block tree depends on changes of the model of a shared tree.
+It is important to notice that every Block from app tree depends on changes of the model of a shared tree.
 For example, when the user logs in (`authorized` changes to `true` by `Login` command) each View of the app (of each block from the app's tree) will be re-rendered.
 For instance `Main.View`, `SearchForm.View`, `SearchResults.View`, all of these views will be re-rendered.

 That imposes an important restriction to shared blocks.
 They should be changed rarely to have a good performance.
 But there is also a way to disable shared dependency for a specific block: